🗃 Ticking Entity Error

 By using the MCEdit commands you can teleport to X, Y, Z coordinates into the world and you can even erase a block or entity.

-This method has the higher success rate for this kind of issues but it is working only for worlds generated with versions up to 1.11.2.
+This method has a higher success rate for this kind of issue but it is working only for worlds generated with versions up to 1.11.2.

 This method is not working on Bedrock worlds.